 I love this biography of Amelia Earhart because it uses real pictures of her and it is a terrific way to introduce your students to one of the most adventurous women that ever lived.

 An activity to integrate with all three biographical books is to have each student choose one woman and write a biography of her.
 Using Kid Pix or another application, have your students draw one or two digital pictures of the person depicting their major accomplishment.
 For example, the picture of Amelia Earhart here includes the plane that she took her long flights in.
 (For more activities for and instructions on using Kid Pix, see Easy Activities for Using Kid Pix Software in the Classroom.)
-When finished, plan a day in March to celebrate these famous women by displaying the students’ work and having the students explain their pictures to those who view it.
+When students are finished, plan a day in March to celebrate these famous women by displaying the students' work and having the students explain their pictures to those who view it.

 Just Us Women

 Just Us Women is about an aunt and her niece who are going on a road trip together.
 The little girl in the story is thrilled because it is just going to be the two of them.
 This book provides the perfect opportunity for your students to share about a trip they have taken.
 Whether it is to the beach, Disneyland, or even the local park, each student will have a feeling to express and write about.

 For this exercise, have your students use the "Reader-Response Triple Scoop" graphic organizer from Scholastic Printables.
 I find this graphic organizer so valuable because the students get to write about how the story made them feel, what the book reminded them of, and what the story made them think about.
 There is no better way to empower your students than to have them share their own life experiences with the class.

 Written by Kelly DiPucchio